 - Cost and energy demands: Training advanced models like GPT-4 requires extensive financial and environmental resources.

-Despite these challenges, scaling compute has been instrumental in driving AI improvements.
+Despite these challenges, scaling compute has been instrumental in driving AI machine learning improvements.

 In the inference stage, the performance of an AI model, particularly for tasks requiring maths or multi-step reasoning, can improve by allocating more compute time.
 This is often achieved through strategies like increased computation per query or iterative refinement.
 Here’s how it works: